fairscape/fairscape.github.io/install/install.md

 The python script python3 deployment-tests.py runs a total of 43 tests.
 These tests ensure that the service orchestration works flawlessly with dummy data.

 > Note: Older computers may be overwhelmed by the tests and services may give connection errors.
-Please run tests again if this occurs.
+Please run the tests again if this occurs.

 ```shell
 kubectl exec testing-pod  -- bash -c "python3 deployment-tests.py"